• Safety Laws in Kentucky

 Reporting Unsafe/Drunk Drivers

-If you suspect that someone is driving under the influence, call 911 and report it.
+If you suspect someone is driving under the influence, call 911 and report it.

 If you feel someone is driving in an unsafe manner due to age or medical conditions, you should contact the Kentucky Transportation Cabinet or law enforcement with details about the situation and for instructions on what to do next.

-For more information, check out our special sections Kentucky DUI and Kentucky Drivers with Disabilities.
+To get more information, check out our special sections, Kentucky DUI and Kentucky Drivers with Disabilities.

 Leaving Children/Pets Unattended

-Brush up on page 31 of the Kentucky Drivers Manual if you're in a hurry and considering leaving a child unattended in your vehicle.
-It's illegal to leave a child under the age of eight unattended.
+Brush up on the Kentucky Drivers Manual if you're in a hurry and considering leaving a child unattended in your vehicle.
+It's illegal to leave a child under 8 years old unattended.

 For the same reasons you should never leave a child unattended in a motor vehicle (extreme weather conditions, bodily harm, life endangerment, kidnapping), you should never leave your pet unattended.
 Even if your pet is in a carrier and can't jump around on the gearshift, extreme heat puts your pet's life at risk.